kylenewm/Job-Search-Optimization/README.md

 I wanted to gain exposure to all areas within data science (data engineering, data scientist, ML engineer, etc.) so I created a project that would allow me to do while also constructing a useful tool

+## Steps:
+1. Scrape data from Indeed using [Apify's](https://apify.com/hynekhruska/indeed-scraper) built in webscraper for Indeed
+    a.
+Make sure to set the job type to the jobs you are interested in (ex.
+Data Scientist) and set that as the starting point for the URL in apify
+    b.
+It may also help to use a secure VPN to deal with 403 errors.

+2. Download files into a spreadsheet and remove large gaps in data (ex.
+No data between row 27 and row 93)

+3. Connect to cluster through either (AWS, Google Cloud, or MicrosoftAzure) and upload files into Datbricks using the UI
+    1. When uploading files make sure to check the boxes enabling multi-line and first row headers

+4. Run commands in [SQL file](https://github.com/kylenewm/Job-Search-Optimization/blob/main/Joining_Tables.sql) in Databricks
+5. Download into notebook and perform EDA, clustering.
+6. Next steps: Create a user interface that allows an individual to select one of the few thousands job postings and then display the results using Shiny for pyhton.
 ## Redfining Scope:
 The original goal was to create production ready code from webscraping Data to having a web app that user could find a list of relevant roles based on their interests.
 The scope of the project was redefined due to the following limitations.